-► To enter Absolute Mouse Synchronization:
+To enter Absolute Mouse Synchronization:

-• Choose Mouse > Absolute.
+• Choose Mouse > Absolute from the KVM client.

-Note that the black connector on the DVUSB CIMs are used for the keyboard and mouse.
+The black connector on the DVUSB CIMs are used for the keyboard and mouse.
 The gray connector is used for virtual media.

 Keep both plugs of the CIM connected to the device.

 The device may not operate properly if both plugs are not connected to the target server.